Jackson Biggers: Missionary to Malawi

 Sermons preached at Sewanee by Bishops Stephen Neill and Donald Arden fueled Biggers' interest in overseas missions and Malawi in particular.
 He relocated to the Diocese of Malawi in 1964, initially serving for two years as rector of St. Peter's, Lilongwe, as well as chaplain to suffragan bishop Josiah Mtekateka.
 Biggers returned to the United States after being called as rector of Church of the Redeemer in Biloxi in 1970, then returned to Malawi as the first archdeacon of Lilongwe in 1972.
 He was the only non-Malawian priest in the diocese at that time.

 In July 1974, Biggers' work permit was abruptly revoked and he was exiled by the autocratic Hastings Banda government.
-He returned to the United States, where he assisted then-Presiding Bishop John Allin in New York.
+He returned to the United States, where he assisted then-Presiding Bishop John M. Allin in New York.
 He briefly served in the Diocese of the Bahamas and the Turks and Caicos Islands before accepting a call to return as rector of Church of the Redeemer in Biloxi, where he remained until 1994.